RVCC-IDMX/about-me-leslie-acevedo2/README.md

 **Color Scheme**: Throughout my about me website I have used two major colors like #E8E8E8 as my background color , #AA336A for my font color and in my contact form I used both #E75480 and #601A35 as my major colors.

 **Citation**:
+For my article blog I used these three resources:
  "A step-by-step gruide to image hover effects in wordpress" - by FOO Plugins
  url: https://fooplugins.com/wordpress-hover-effects/#:~:text=Hover%20effects%20are%20the%20visual,change%20from%20greyscale%20to%20color